This page describes the window manager on Chrome OS.

 Apps can change their launch size by using one of the following ways:

-- Only use a launch size in desktop environments.
+Use a launch size only in desktop environments.
 This helps the window manager to give you the proper bounds and orientation.
-The app can use the following code to indicate general preferences when used in desktop mode.
+To indicate a preferences when used in desktop mode, add the following meta tags inside the

 <layout>inside the manifest entry of your activity to specify a "fixed" starting size.
 See this example: